本ブログは観光業、企業接待、留学生対応等で英語案内が必要ながら、多忙で準備に時間をかけられない方々の為にすぐに使える情報を分かりやすく解説しています。

 - Q1: What is the easiest way to tell the difference between a temple and a shrine?

-- A: Look for a Torii gate.
-If there’s a gate, it’s a shrine.
-If there’s a massive roofed gate (Sanmon) and incense, it’s a temple.
+- A: If there’s a Torii gate, it’s a shrine.
+If there’s a massive roofed gate (Sanmon), it’s a temple.

 - Q2: Is it okay to take photos?

-- A: Outside is fine, but please avoid taking photos of the inside of the buildings.
+- A: Outside is fine, but please avoid taking photos of the altar or the deities inside the buildings.

 - Q3: Why are many Torii gates painted bright red?

 - A: Red is believed to ward off evil spirits.
-Also, the paint contains mercury, which acts as a preservative for the wood.
+Also, the paint acts as a preservative for the wood.

 - Q4: What should I say when I pray?